Dipole resonances of non-absorbing dielectric nanospheres in the optical range: approximate explicit conditions for high- and moderate-refractive-index materials: Approximate determination of electric and magnetic dipole resonances

-Fig.~\ref{fig:xresvsm} shows the calculated values of size parameter as a function of $m$ for the fundamental electric and magnetic dipole resonances of a non-absorbing dielectric sphere with its relative refractive index between $2.5$ and $5$.
+Figure~\ref{fig:xresvsm} shows the calculated values of size parameter as a function of $m$ for the fundamental electric and magnetic dipole resonances of a non-absorbing dielectric sphere with its relative refractive index between $2.5$ and $5$.
 Open symbols ($\circ$) denote the numerical solutions to Eqs.~(\ref{q1null}) and (\ref{s1null}), whereas solid, dashed, and dotted lines show the values of the proposed approximations to $x_{res}^{a_1,1}$ and $x_{res}^{b_1,1}$ with subscripts $(0)$, $(1)$ and $(2)$ respectively.
-As can be seen in panel (a), the size parameter corresponding to the fundamental electric dipole resonance ranges between $1.45$ for $m=2.5$ and $0.87$ for $m=5$.
-These values are systematically overestimated by $x_{res(0)}^{a_1,1}$, which bears a percentage error that increases from $\%_{error}=+8$ for $m=5$ to $\%_{error}=+28$ for $m=2.5$.
-As regards $x_{res(1)}^{a_1,1}$, one may observe that it shows an acceptable agreement with the numerical results about $m=5$ and then become much less reliable as $m$ decreases ($\%_{error}=+21$ for $m=2.5$).
-On the other hand, proposed $x_{res(2)}^{a_1,1}$ keeps the absolute value of percentage error below $2$ for the entire range of refractive index values, thus providing a significant improvement to the approximate determination of $x_{res}^{a_1,1}$.
+As can be seen in Fig.~\ref{fig:xresvsm}(a), the size parameter corresponding to the fundamental electric dipole resonance ranges between $1.57$ for $m=2.5$ and $0.85$ for $m=5$.
+These values are systematically overestimated by $x_{res(0)}^{a_1,1}$, which bears a percentage error that increases from $\%_{error}=+11$ for $m=5$ to $\%_{error}=+20$ for $m=2.5$.
+As regards $x_{res(1)}^{a_1,1}$, one may observe that it shows an acceptable $\%_{error}=+6$ for $m=5$ and then becomes less reliable as $m$ decreases ($\%_{error}=+14$ for $m=2.5$).
+On the other hand, proposed $x_{res(2)}^{a_1,1}$ keeps the absolute value of percentage error below $3$ for the entire range of refractive index values, thus providing a significant improvement to the approximate determination of $x_{res}^{a_1,1}$.

-With respect to the fundamental magnetic dipole resonance, we have already mentioned that $x_{res(0)}^{b_1,1}$ provides an estimate for $x_{res}^{b_1,1}$ that is exact for $m=\pi$.
-As shown in Fig.~\ref{fig:xresvsm}b, the size parameter is slightly overestimated for $m$ below $\pi$, whereas it is equivalently underestimated for $m$ above such threshold.
-The absolute value of percentage error does not exceed $6$ for any considered value of $m$.
+With respect to the fundamental magnetic dipole resonance, we have already mentioned that $x_{res(0)}^{b_1,1}$ provides an estimate for $x_{res}^{b_1,1}$ that is exact for $m=2$.
+As shown in Fig.~\ref{fig:xresvsm}b, $x_{res(0)}^{b_1,1}$ slightly overestimates the size parameter for $m$ above $2$, although its percentage error does not exceed $6$ for any considered value of $m$.
 Unlike $x_{res(1)}^{a_1,1}$, $x_{res(1)}^{b_1,1}$ does not improve the approximation to the resonance.
-Conversely, it consistently underestimates the resonant size parameter throughout the interval with a percentage error that ranges between $\%_{error}=-10$ for $m=2.5$ and $\%_{error}=-18$ for $m=5$.
+Conversely, it consistently underestimates the resonant size parameter throughout the interval with a percentage error that ranges between $\%_{error}=-9$ for $m=2.5$ and $\%_{error}=-10$ for $m=5$.
 Fortunately, the $x_{res(2)}^{b_1,1}$ approximation is in turn found to be $99\%$ accurate for the range between $m=2.5$ and $m=5$, which shows the convenience of this approach.